-Speardiver open cell wetsuits in kids size, available in Reef style.
+Speardiver open cell wetsuits in Kids size (X-Small), available in Reef style.
 Finally a spearfishing wetsuit that offers young divers the same great fit and comfort as Speardiver adult size wetsuits.

 Speardiver two piece, open cell wetsuits are the professional diver's choice.
 The hooded jacket and high waist pants with full open cell interior, are manufactured in high quality neoprene chosen for the ideal balance between stretch/softness and resistance to permanent compression.
 This neoprene combined with an anatomical wetsuit shape makes a Speardiver suit so warm and comfortable you'll forget you're wearing a wetsuit.
 Read testimonials from divers using Speardiver wetsuits

 Speardiver wetsuit exterior is lined with durable high stretch Lycra to protect the neoprene and diver from cuts caused through contact with reef, rocks or boat.
 Lycra also allows the printing of our unique camouflage patterns.
 Tough but flexible Supertex material provides extra protection in high wear areas; knees, elbows and speargun loading pad.
 We do not use Chicle/Smooth skin material for our wetsuits exterior because it's too sensitive to tears, and the majority of divers damage it quickly.

 General temperature guide (individual divers are different when it comes to feeling cold, depending on physical constitution and acclimation).